Skip to main content

 3. Fear of Change

-Let us be honest: learning new technology is uncomfortable.
-When you are busy during Valentine's week, the last thing you want is to fumble with new software.
-So shops stick with what they know, even when it is holding them back.
+Let's be honest.
+Learning new technology is uncomfortable.
+When you're up to your elbows in roses during Valentine's week, the absolute last thing you want is to be faffing about with new software.
+So shops stick with what they know.
+Even when they suspect it's holding them back.

 The Cost of Falling Behind